Subscription Modal Banner

 How to Invest in PERA Philippines

-As soon as you open a PERA account, you can start making your contributions through your bank account with your chosen administrator or over-the-counter cash or check payments.
+When you open a PERA account, you can start making contributions through your bank account with your chosen administrator or via over-the-counter cash or check payments.

 • One valid ID